peterscherbak/Star_Magnetic_Field_Inference_with_ML/README.md

 This augmentation means the model sees the same star at many different window positions over training, preventing it from relying on absolute period values.

-### Multi-window test inference

-At evaluation time, 20 independent random windows are drawn per test star (using fixed seeds for reproducibility).
-For each window, the MDN returns a full K-component mixture.
-The 20 × K components are pooled into a super-mixture, and the most confident component (highest π_k / σ_k) is selected as the point prediction. Ω predictions are averaged across the 20 windows.

 ## Key flags in `torch_mode_comb.py`